Halle-Group/QR-Generator/README.md

 # QR Code Generator by Hack2skill
 QR Code generator is an online tool that can easily convert a text or Url into a QR code.
-These Qr codes make interaction and enagaing with Content and links easier.
+These QR codes will engage people and make interaction using Content & links easier.
+This is one of the many open source projects undertaken by Hack2skill in collaboration with developers.
+Our aim is to generate more such contributions to open source respositories, in the collaboration with other open source developers.
+Don't forget to check out our other open source projects, right here!

 ## Installation